CliMA/Oceananigans.jl/docs/src/model_setup/callbacks.md

 simulation
 ```

-State callbacks are useful for inter-step modification of the model state (for example if you wanted to manually modify the tendency fields).
-Irrespective of the specified scheduling state callbacks are executed at every sub-step.
+By default, callbacks are called after a time-step has been completed but users
+can construct callbacks that are called after tendencies are calculated, but before taking a time-step.
+The latter is useful for modifying tendency calculations.

+We can control when the callback is called via the `callsite` keyword argument.
+By default
+`callsite = TimeStepCallsite()`.
+If we want the callback after the tendencies are
+computed but before taking a time-step we need to construct the callback with `callsite = TendencyCallsite()`.

 As an example we can manually add to the tendency field of one of the velocity components, here we've chosen the `:u` field using parameters:

 ```@example checkpointing
 using Oceananigans